Vanille-N/sorts_visualization/README.md

 _Disclaimer:_
 _Even though I included smoothsort, I still don't understand how the code works.
-That part (and only that part) was copy-pasted straight from Google._
+That part (and only that part) was copy-pasted without much modifications._